The following are Valentine's Day tips from

 another way to connect with someone they care about.

 your child learn more about good food choices is to encourage him to cook

 with you.
 Let him get involved in the entire process, from planning the

 menus to shopping for ingredients to the actual food preparation and its

 serving.
-It is wonderful when families eat together as
+It is wonderful when families eat together as much as possible.

-grows up, she'll spend most of her time improving upon a variety of skills and abilities
+spend most of her time improving upon a variety of skills and abilities

 that she gains in all areas of her life.
 You should help her as much as

 possible by encouraging her and providing the tools and teaching she

 needs.
 Start reading to your child beginning at six months.
-Avoid TV
+Avoid TV in

 TV time as one topic for conversation time with your children.
 Limit